1. What is the purpose of an initial consultation?

 7. Is the initial consultation free of charge?

 For U.S. estate planning clients only – The first 30 minutes of the initial consultation will be provided to you free of charge.
-If the initial consultation lasts longer than 30 minutes, the additional time may be charged at our standard hourly rate.
+If the initial consultation lasts longer than 30 minutes, the additional time will be charged at our standard hourly rate.
 Payment of these charges must be made at the conclusion of the initial consultation meeting.
 However, if you agree to retain us to provide legal services and if we agree to provide said legal services on a flat-fee basis (applicable to most estate planning engagements), any additional Cost of Initial Consultation will be credited back to your account.

 8. Can I have more than one complimentary consultation?